 The world’s first university was established in Takshila in 700BC.
 Takshila was the world’s first college.
 Like colleges today, many topics were taught, some of them were warfare, archery, math, and science.
 There was also a fee to go to Takshila.
 If the students couldn’t pay they could work for their teachers.
 It was up to the teachers what the student had to do.

 As a result of Takshila being a very good school, they had many scientific achievements.
 More than 10,500 students from all over the world studied over 60 subjects.
 Subsequently, the University of Nalanda was built in the 4th century BC.
 This University was one of the greatest achievements of ancient India in the field of education.

 India witnessed several scientific achievements.
 One person that had many achievements was Aryabhata.
 He lived in the 6thcentury.
 The achievement that he was most known for was the theory that the earth goes around the sun.
 Another one of his achievements was he came up with the theory of how the universe was created.
 Because of Aryabhata India also had mathematical achievements.

-Earth goes round the sun: Aryabhata, it so happens, was apparently quite sceptical of the widely held doctrines about eclipses and also about the belief that the Sun goes round the Earth.
-As early as the sixth century, he talked of the diurnal motion of the earth and the appearance of the Sun going round it.
+Earth goes around the sun: Aryabhata, it so happens, was apparently quite skeptical of the widely held doctrines about eclipses and also about the belief that the Sun goes around the Earth.
+As early as the sixth century, he talked of the diurnal motion of the earth and the appearance of the Sun going around it.